Ask These Questions The Next Time You Want To Ditch Small Talk For Real Talk

 "Hearst Magazines and Yahoo may earn commission or revenue on some items through the links below."

-Btw, that's a two-way street, adds Williams.
-"When initially meeting someone, it is important to be inviting and warm so that the other person can initially feel comfortable talking with you."
+And that goes for both parties, adds Williams.
+"When initially meeting someone, it's important to be inviting and warm so that the other person can initially feel comfortable talking with you."

 "Asking someone about their preferences helps you to understand who they are as a person," says Rebecca Hendrix, a therapist in New York.
 The important thing here is to go deeper by asking follow-up questions.
 For example, "If you find out they like dogs, take it a bit deeper by asking them what they like most about their dog or their favorite breed," Hendrix explains.

 "Commonalities often open the door for further conversation and, once that door is open, you can start a dialogue that allows the other person to elaborate and not give close-ended answers," Williams adds.

 1. What’s your favorite way to spend a day off?

 2. What type of music are you into?

 3. What was the best vacation you ever took and why?

 4. Where’s the next place on your travel bucket list and why?